FigSystems/IcePak/docs/Idea.md

   creating it if it does not already exist.
  - The script will be executed, line-by-line failing if an error is ecountered.

-The `AddLibs` section contains a list of files that will have their required libraries included.
+The `Libraries` section contains a list of files that will have their required libraries included.
-One can also specify additional libraries in the extra field.
+One can also specify additional libraries in the `extra` field.
+The type field is used to distinguish between `standard` entries and other types, in this case `libraries`.
+The current types are (More to come in the future):
+ - `standard`
+ - `libraries`

+In IcePak we should also attempt to provide absolute path support. `/usr` will be bind mounted inside the container giving the application the ability to reference its resources absolutely.
+This helps solve the problem with AppImages that make it difficult to use like a traditional binary.
+An appimage needs to remember where it was executed from to access any resources, wheras with an IcePak, an application knows it will always be at `/usr` (Although, optionally, an application could have all it's data at `/App` for instance.)

+IcePak should make it very easy for a team of developers to have an **IcePak** option without the fear of excessive maintainence work or fear of things breaking.
+It should be trivial to offer `.deb`, `.rpm`, and `.ipak` all without significantly different build process for each.
+If the portable app community wants developers to make applications in their format there should be a very simple, well defined, process of getting started.